How to Write Dialogue in a Story: Tips for Engaging and Realistic Conversations

 Before Editing:

-• “I just wanted to tell you that I am really sorry for what happened.
+• “I just wanted to tell you that I am sorry for what happened.
 I hope you can forgive me,” she said nervously.

 After Editing: